catan-ai/project/stateSpacePseudo.md

     # empty list to collect all possible actions
     list_of_actions = []

-    TODO: HANDLE WHAT TO DO WHEN WE HAVE A 7 DICE ROLL AND NEED TO DEAL WITH THE ROBBER

     # Use get_possible_purchases to get an idea of what purchases are available (road, city, settlement, dcard)
     possible_purchases = get_possible_purchases(player, board, players)